Dialogic Action CIC t/a Dialogica

-More recently Kate has pursued specialist teaching qualifications in dyslexia, has achieved fellowship of Advance HE (the Higher Education Academy), and has a 1st Class MA in Autism.
+More recently Kate has pursued specialist teaching qualifications in dyslexia, has achieved fellowship of Advance HE (the Higher Education Academy), and has a first class Masters Degree in Autism (MA Autism Spectrum).
 Kate works one-to-one with neurodivergent higher education students and those with mental health difficulties, facilitating them to develop personalised strategies for successful learning at University.
 Kate has a deep commitment to working in an area that makes a difference to individuals and communities and to changing the medical narrative about disability to one which understands, accepts, and celebrates neurodivergent individuals.
 Kate has an autistic family member.

 Professor Hanne De Jaegher – Director | Research Lead